keboola/app-scaffold/README.md

 Each configuration row output mapping is decorated with `metadata` array, destination table has rewriten name with pattern `out.c-SCAFFOLD_ID.tableName`.
 Original destination is kept under `__SCAFFOLD_CHECK__.original_destination` key name.

+Be carefull with sources from other components since `source_search` value will be in transformation marked as `internal` but in real could be different.

 #### ClearEncryptedParametersDecorator

 Clears all encrypted values in parameters.
 Please read https://github.com/keboola/app-scaffold/issues/22 all parameters used as inputs must be removed.